verbb/formie/docs/guides/email-notifications/building-an-email-notification-template-from-scratch.md

 Formie injects `contentHtml` the same way Craft injects `body` for system messages.

-## Override field HTML in notifications
+## Override Field HTML in Notifications

 When you use **All Fields** in a notification, Formie renders each field with small Twig partials.
 Override them under your email template path.